openstack/charm-guide/doc/source/getting-started/openstack.rst

 Configure networking
 --------------------

+We'll create internal networking so that OpenStack can assign internal IP addresses to the VMs it creates.
+We'll also create external networking that will allow access to those VMs from outside the cloud.
+A router is used to connect the two together.

-Create the external network and external subnet:
+Create the external network and external subnet.
+We've called them 'ext_net' and 'ext_subnet' respectively:

 .. code-block:: none